 Emergency Responders Still Have an Obligation to Drive Responsibly

 While emergency responders are brave and hold a very important job within our society, they are still obligated to respond to urgent situations in the most responsible and safest manner possible.
 In this situation, the Brigade Chief was not responding to an emergency and had no reason to speed or not pay attention to the road.
 It is possible this accident was simply a result of negligence.

-Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. is a personal injury law firm that fights for victims injured in car accidents in the Washington D.C., Fairfax, Virginia, and Greenbelt, Maryland areas.
+Koonz McKenney Johnson & DePaolis LLP is a personal injury law firm that fights for victims injured in car accidents in Fairfax, Virginia.
+Contact us for a free consultation.